Adult Drivers Ed

 Please be aware that students have 2 years to complete ALL requirements including classroom and road lessons.

 Road lessons can be conveniently cancelled through your online student account.
 Drive times may be cancelled at any time; however, a cancellation fee will be charged for all cancellations within 24 hours of the originally scheduled drive date and time.
 This fee is subject to change.

 How long will it take to complete all 12 road lessons?

-Begin your classroom session when you are between 15 years, 9 months and 16 years.
+Begin your classroom session when you are at least 15 years and 9 months old.
 Obtain your permit on your 16th birthday, then spread out your road lessons over the next 4-5 months.